How do you choose who teaches at PUGS?

 PUGS leadership selects instructors from the community based on the following criteria:

-We work to ensure that our faculty collectively bring a diversity of backgrounds and perspectives.
-This is a vital factor in developing the richness of PUGS’ community.
+• We work to ensure that our faculty collectively bring a diversity of backgrounds and perspectives.
+This is a vital factor in developing the richness of the PUGS community.

-We are invested in the professional development of PUGS instructors, and many have returned to teach multiple cohorts and courses.
+• We are invested in the professional development of PUGS instructors with pedagogy and feedback.
+Many have returned to teach multiple cohorts and courses.
 We have a beloved and growing core faculty as a result, which is magical.

-We tend to weight referrals from others (“You know who should teach a class on this topic?
-This person!”) a little higher than we do self-referrals.
+• We tend to weight referrals from others (“You know who should teach a class on this topic?
+This person!”) higher than we do credentials.

 How would you describe the teaching style?

-PUGS is about transformational education experiences and community-building.
+PUGS is about transformational education experiences and community-building and pedagogy matters.
 Although every instructor brings their unique facilitation philosophy and techniques, we want there to be a consistent feeling of participatory learning happening in every workshop and course.

 Instructors are encouraged to see themselves more as facilitators and coaches than content providers.
 This means creating space for facilitated discussions, hands-on activities, group work, self-discovery through writing, and other reflective exercises.